-As political data scientists, staying up to date on the most recent machine learning algorithms is essential.
-While there are many different ML algorithms, we will review a few of the top ones used by political data scientists.
+As political data scientists, staying current on the most recent machine learning algorithms is essential.
+While there are many different ML algorithms, we will review a few of the top ones political data scientists use.

 By understanding these algorithms, you can more accurately assess and analyze large datasets for your political research.
 So let’s get started!

-With that said, we will outline the top machine learning algorithms used by political data scientists—highlighting their advantages and how they’re best utilized with political datasets.
+With that said, we will outline the top machine learning algorithms political data scientists use—highlighting their advantages and how they’re best utilized with political datasets.

 Whether you’re just beginning your journey into political data science or have been at it for a while, you’ll walk away from this article with helpful insight and understandings about what techniques should be applied depending on your dataset.
 Let’s dive in!

 As a political data scientist, staying up-to-date on the latest technologies and algorithms can be challenging.

 With so many types of Machine Learning algorithms available to you, it cannot be easy to know which ones will give you the best results when applied in a political context.

 To help ease this burden and get you started on your journey towards incorporating machine learning into your workflows as a political data scientist, we’re looking at some of the top machine learning algorithms that tend to produce strong results when used for political analysis.